aditikishore/HRI-Tiago/README.md

 # HRI-Tiago

+Detailed Instructions:
+This codebase contains code and files that are needed for the Physical Human-Robot Interaction Task.
+The nodes used in this file is in alignment with the TIAGo Tutorials for ROS.
+The code developed here was modified to suit the task that was needed and has been written in such a way as to make it easy to understand and replicate if needed.
+The download procedure is the same as defined in the ROS Tutorials.
+We added a few extra modules such as a Google Speech Recognition for talking and listening to the TIAGo.

 Program Architecture:

 All the files uploaded work in conjunction to get the TIAGo to move.
 To simplify the process, we use the main.py file that combines all the files and uses them in conjunction to make the TIAGo perform the physical HRI task.